giampaolo/giampaolo.github.io/content/blog/2017/psutil-510-system-temperatures-battery-cpu-freq.rst

 What CPU a process is on
 ------------------------

-This will let you know what CPU number a process is currently running on, which is somewhat related to the existing `cpu_affinity() <https://pythonhosted.org/psutil/#psutil.Process.cpu_affinity>`__ functionality.
-The relevant commit is `here <https://github.com/giampaolo/psutil/pull/954/files>`__.
-It is interesting to use this method to visualize how the OS scheduler continuously evenly reassigns processes to different CPUs (see `cpu_distribution.py <https://github.com/giampaolo/psutil/blob/release-5.1.0/scripts/cpu_distribution.py>`__ script).
+Tells you which CPU a process is currently running on, somewhat related to ``Process.cpu_affinity()`` (`PR-954 <https://github.com/giampaolo/psutil/pull/954>`__).
+It's interesting for visualizing how the OS scheduler keeps evenly reassigning processes across CPUs (see the `cpu_distribution.py <https://github.com/giampaolo/psutil/blob/release-5.1.0/scripts/cpu_distribution.py>`__ script).

 CPU affinity
 ------------

-A new syntax can now be used as an alias for "set affinity against all eligible CPUs".
+A new shorthand is available to set affinity against all eligible CPUs:

 .. code-block:: python

     Process().cpu_affinity([])

-This was implemented because it turns out `on Linux <https://github.com/giampaolo/psutil/issues/956>`__ it is not always possible to set affinity against all CPUs.
-Having such an alias is also a shortcut to avoid doing this, which is kinda verbose:
+This was added because on Linux (`#956 <https://github.com/giampaolo/psutil/issues/956>`__) it is not always possible to set affinity against all CPUs directly.
+It is equivalent to:

 .. code-block:: python